Ontario Highway 24: History

 On June 4, 1930 a more direct routing between Brantford and Cambridge was established; the route between Paris and Cambridge was renumbered as Highway 24A.

 As a result, the concurrency between Highway 2 and Highway 24 was reduced, with Highway 24 now departing Highway 2 in Brantford, along St. Paul Avenue and King George Road.

 On September 9, 1936, the highway was extended south from Simcoe to Lake Erie then east to Highway 6 in Port Dover.
 This was followed several months later by an extension from Guelph through Erin to the Wellington–Peel county boundary, which was assumed on March 31, 1937.

 On August 11, 1937, the DHO designated the Shelburne to Collingwood Road as Highway 24.

-The highway turned east at Singhampton and continued to near Glen Huron, where it curved back north to rejoin Hurontario until its terminus in Collingwood.
+The highway turned east at Singhampton and continued to near Glen Huron, where it curved back north to rejoin Hurontario Street until its terminus in Collingwood.
 This left a large gap in the highway, including the terminus near Erin that did not end at a provincial highway.
 This was remedied eight months later when the DHO assumed several county roads in Peel County (now the Regional Municipality of Peel) on April 13, 1938.
 This established Highway 24 between the county boundary and Orangeville, via Alton, as well as Highway 51 between Highway 10 in Caledon Village and Coulterville.

 In addition, Highway 10 and Highway 24 were signed concurrently between Orangeville and Shelburne.

 By 1963, the segment of Highway 24 through Alton was redesignated as Highway 136, as Highway 24 was re-routed along a redesignated Highway 51 towards Highway 10 in that year.

 Construction of a new route for Highway 24 between Simcoe and Brantford began on October 9, 1963.